 Source: Processed data, 2020

-Reliability is a measure that appoints how far does a result of a measure will be relatively consistent when the measure is done twice or more.
-The instruments that are used to measure every variable is indicated to be reliable if they have Cronbach’s Alpha more than 0.50 (Nunnally et al, 1967).
-Table 6 and table 7 reflect the reliability of questionnaire criteria because the Cronbach’s Alpha is bigger than 0.50 as a result, the questionnaire is valid to be used in this research.
+Reliability is a measure that determines the relative consistency of a measurement carried out twice or several.
+The instruments used to measure each variable are reported to be reliable when Cronbach’s Alpha is more than 0.50 (Nunnally et al., 1967).
+Tables 6 and 7 show the reliability of the questionnaire because Cronbach’s Alpha is bigger than 0.50 therefore, the questionnaire is valid.

 Normality Test

-According to (Ghozali, 2013), data normality test aims to test the distribution of a data (confounding or residual variables) in a regression model.
-A good regression model has to have a normal distribution and therefore, normality test is used.
-To test normality of the distribution of data, the statistic test of Kolmogorov-Smirnov Test is used.
-The guidelines accompanying the test in decision making are:
+According to Ghozali (2013), a normality test aims to review the distribution of data (confounding or residual variables) in a regression model.
+An ideal regression model is normally distributed thereby, leading to the normality test.
+The Kolmogorov-Smirnov Test was used to evaluate the normality of the distributed data.
+The guidelines concerning this test are:

-Distribution of data is not normal if the score is significantly < 0.05
+Distribution of data is abnormal when the score is significantly < 0.05

-Distribution of data is normal if the score is significantly > 0.05
+Distribution of data is normal, supposing the score is significantly > 0.05

-The result of Kolmogorov-Smirnov Test is shown in the table below:
+The result from Kolmogorov-Smirnov Test is shown in table 8:

-Table 8.
-One-Sample Kolmogorov-Smirnov Test
+Table 8: One-Sample Kolmogorov-Smirnov Test